jeverett93/jeverett93.github.io/README.md

 https://www.linkedin.com/in/joshua-everett-087a4649/
 https://github.com/jeverett93

-About: This is my portfolio page which includes information about me, the projects I've worked on, and a way to contact me.
+About: This is my professional profile page which includes information about me, the projects I've worked on, and a way to contact me.